Down loads are available below this explanation.

 - 3 words make a sentence (sports theme)

 - 3 words make a sentence II (3 syllable words) The student is given 3 words to make a sentence as in #12.
 The words include 3 syllable words that children with articulation delays may have trouble saying.
 The vocabulary is appropriate for 4th grade and beyond.

 - Why questions : Cards used to practice answering why questions, make inferences, and elicite sentences with “because”.
 Pictures make this download take a little longer.

 - When questions: Cards used to practice answering when questions.
 They can be used to elicite complex sentences using temporal words.
 Pictures will increase the download time.

 - 23. Storytelling characters: These are characters and objects you often find in stories.
 By adding magnets or velcro to the back they will stick to a board.

-© Cynthia Montalbano and In Spontaneous Speech, 2009.
-Unauthorized use and/or duplication of this material for commercial purposes without express and written permission from this blog’s author and/or owner is strictly prohibited.
+© Cynthia Montalbano and In Spontaneous Speech, 2019.
+Unauthorized use and/or duplication of this material for commercial purposes without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Cynthia Montalbano and In Spontaneous Speech with appropriate and specific direction to the original content.